Ramenu/usedlang/README.md

 Running this, Usedlang will not consider any files or directories starting with a dot.

+Currently, I have only tested this on Linux.
+If you're running Windows, MacOS please let me know if you have any problems.
+I will do my absolute best to fix the problem.
+It would work on all OS's, however the most recent update relies on platform-dependent code (the standard filesystem library did not help, unfortunately).
+I have implemented some code for Windows, but I unsure if it works.
+Feel free to test it yourself.

 Usedlang is licensed under GPL v3.0, for more information see LICENSE.